Top 5 Reasons We Love New Orleans Plantations

 All ages love the allure of these magnificent estates, making Plantation Country a top vacation destination year-round.
-Besides the close proximity to New Orleans tours & attractions, discover the Top 5 Reasons We Love New Orleans Plantations!
+Besides the close proximity to New Orleans tours and attractions, discover the Top 5 Reasons We Love New Orleans Plantations!

-Ancient structures, including restored slave quarters are on display at many Plantations, with history buffs demonstrating the use of old-world tools and comforts.
-Experienced guides will let guests in on secrets not heard anywhere else, like the creation of the "Br’er Rabbit" folk tales, and the signing of the 1804 "Jefferson Document."
+Ancient structures, including restored slave quarters, are on display at many plantations, with history buffs demonstrating the use of old-world tools and comforts.
+Experienced guides will let guests in on secrets not heard anywhere else, like the creation of the "Br’er Rabbit" folktales, and the signing of the 1804 "Jefferson Document."

-Plantation grounds contain some of the most well manicured gardens and grounds in the country.
-Named for the 28 hulking Oak Trees leading to the entrance, Oak Alley Plantation is a shining example of Plantation Country's elegant touch.
+Plantation grounds contain some of the most well-manicured gardens and grounds in the country.
+Named for the 28 hulking Oak trees leading to the entrance, Oak Alley Plantation is a shining example of Plantation Country's elegant touch.

-3. Art & Design
+3. Art and Design

-Grand buildings and structures define Plantation Home architecture and design.
-Once the homes of the country's wealthiest and most influential residents, New Orleans Plantations feature plans laid out by such famous architects as Joseph Pilié, the man that helped design many of New Orleans' original levees, wharves, and buildings.
+Grand buildings and structures define plantation home architecture and design.
+Once the homes of the country's wealthiest and most influential residents, New Orleans plantations feature plans laid out by famous architects such as Joseph Pilié, the man that helped design many of New Orleans' original levees, wharves, and buildings.

 5. Pop Culture

-Some of the greatest pieces of art and entertainment in the past century have taken place at New Orleans' brilliant Plantations!
-Even into the 21st century, such Hollywood hits as "Django Unchained" (Evergreen Plantation), and "12 Years a Slave" (Destrehan Plantation), were filmed in Plantation Country.
-Most recently, season 1 of the TV hit "True Detective" took place at locations throughout the area, including shots of scenic Plantation grounds.
+Some of the greatest pieces of art and entertainment in the past century have taken place at New Orleans' brilliant plantations!
+Even into the 21st century, such Hollywood hits as Django Unchained (Evergreen Plantation), and 12 Years a Slave (Destrehan Plantation), were filmed in Plantation Country.
+Most recently, season 1 of the TV hit True Detective took place at locations throughout the area, including shots of scenic plantation grounds.